-Why should I consider digital assets when making my Will?
+Why should I include digital assets in my Will?

-The existence of digital assets gives rise to some important issues to consider.
+The existence of assets held digitally gives rise to some important issues to consider.
 If you fail to do so, your Will may not accord entirely with your wishes.
 In particular:

 - If you do not specifically gift digital assets in your Will, they will fall into the residue of your estate.
 The residue is everything remaining that you have not explicitly dealt with elsewhere in your Will.
-Most Wills make a specific gift of the residue to a person, people or charity, and you may not intend that gift to include ownership of one or more of your digital assets.
+Most Wills make a specific gift of the residue to a person, people or charity, and you may not intend that gift to include ownership of one or more of any assets held digitally.